Giles-one/wrapper-gcc/README.md

 ## wrapper-gcc

-wrapper-gcc is a compiler wrapper similar to alf-gcc, which can uniformly modify compiler options without interfering with compilation scripts.
+wrapper-gcc is a compiler wrapper similar to alf-gcc, which can hijack compiler options without interfering with compilation scripts.